How Should You Really Feel About The Bachelor's Barbara-Madison Showdown?

 Fathers have been famously harsh on The Bachelor since the dawn of time.
 Production went so far as to bring Cassie Randolph’s dad Matt Randolph to Portugal when it seemed like an engagement was on the table between his daughter and Colton.
 When Peter prepares to propose to Hannah Ann during his finale, we see him FaceTime with just Hannah’s father to ask for her hand in marriage.
 Hannah Ann’s mother is not involved in the scene, despite the fact that Mr. Sluss says, “We want to give you and Hannah our blessing.”

 Barb’s over-the-top mother-in-law behavior reminds us that moms can be just as vocal in these situations as the parade of grumpy fathers we’ve come to expect from The Bachelor(ette).
-Now, Hannah and Peter will have to deal with the aftermath — and that may just be the most realistic part of their messy romance.
+Now, Madison and Peter will have to deal with the aftermath — and that may just be the most realistic part of their messy romance.
 If they can survive the wrath of Barb, they can survive anything.

 Related Content: